 The Customer Product Requirements Procedure AS9100 describes the methods used to determine aerospace customer requirements for aircraft products and services.
 The procedure ensures the company has the ability to meet these requirements before committing to the customer.

 This procedure applies to Customer Service Representatives and Sales personnel responding to inquiries from customers regarding products or services.
 This also applies to the Manufacturing Manager, the Engineering Manager, the Service Manager, and the Procurement Manager supporting Customer Service Representatives in the Quotation Process.
-(8 pages, 1441 words)
+(6 pages, 1360words)